 This immersive video tour of a young patient's journey to the MRI department was created in collaboration with staff at St Thomas and King's College hospitals.
-Although primarily intended for patients and their parents, it has also been used with students to allow them to experience a child's perspective of the patient journey.
+An award winning app, it has since been rolled out to other NHS Trusts across differents parts of the UK.

 Software used: Unity / Vuforia.

 - Client: Faculty of Life Sciences and Medicine.

 - Themes: virtual reality, app development